-Clause 9a: The penalty for minor offences in breach of this law or any regulations made under this law, law shall carry a fine of not more than Rf100,000,000.00 (one hundred million Rufiyaa), depending on the seriousness of the offence.
-The fine shall be levied by the Ministry of Environment, Energy and
+Clause 9b: Except for those offences that are stated in (a) of this clause, all major offences under this law shall carry a fine of not more than Rf100,000,000.00 (one hundred million Rufiyaa), depending on the seriousness of the offence.
+The fine shall be levied by the Ministry of Environment, Energy and Water.